nmshd/documentation/_docs_explore/42-transport-layer.md

 In addition to technical information like public keys, certificates or signatures, it usually contains:

 - Information which the templator would like to share about itself
-  - Templator attributes (e.g. company name, address, phone numbers)
+  - Templator Attributes (e.g. company name, address, phone numbers)
   - Contact details
 - Private information which the templator would like to share about the requestor
-  - Requestor attributes
+  - Requestor Attributes
   - Websession information
 - Requested additional information about the requestor
-  - Required/optional attributes
+  - Required/optional Attributes
   - Certificates
   - Signatures
   - Questionnaires